Rohithsai-GitHub/Code-Modernization/README.md

 Powered by Google Gemini + LangChain, wrapped in a simple Streamlit UI.

 🔗 **Live Demo**: [https://code-modernization.onrender.com](https://code-modernization.onrender.com)
-Note: This was deployed on Render (Free Tier).
+\nNote: This was deployed on Render (Free Tier).
 So, it takes 40 sec to load
 ---

 ## ✨ Features